Charlarthebar/CogniScan/README.md

 Contributions are welcome.
 Please open an issue or submit a pull request with clear documentation and justification for proposed changes.

----

-If you want, next I can:
-- Add a **Methods / Cognitive Domains** section describing task types
-- Tighten language to be **NIH SBIR / FDA SaMD–safe**
-- Write a **technical README** for researchers and developers
-- Add an **Ethics & Bias Considerations** section (strongly recommended)

-Just tell me.